Organisational Regulations of Physics Brawl Online

 ARTICLE 2: ANNOUNCER OF THE COMPETITION

-1. Physics Brawl Online is announced by MFF UK.
+1. Physics Brawl Online is announced by CUNI MFF.

-2. If the competition is announced also by the Ministry of Education, Youth and Sports (“Ministry”), Physics Brawl Online is announced together by MFF UK and the Ministry.
+2. If the competition is announced also by the Ministry of Education, Youth and Sports (“Ministry”), Physics Brawl Online is announced together by CUNI MFF and the Ministry.

-PART TWO (ORGANISATION AND CONTROL OF THE COMPETITION)
+PART TWO (ORGANIZATION AND CONTROL OF THE COMPETITION)

-1. The vice-dean for Physics of MFF UK appoints the Central Committee of the competition Physics Brawl Online („Central Committee“), its chairman and vice-chairman, based on the proposal of the leader of the Correspondence Physics Competition of MFF UK (“FYKOS”) for the purposes of organising Physics Brawl Online.
+1. The vice-dean for Physics of CUNI MFF appoints the Central Committee of the competition Physics Brawl Online („Central Committee“), its chairman and vice-chairman, based on the proposal of the leader of the Correspondence Physics Competition of CUNI MFF (“FYKOS”) for the purposes of organizing Physics Brawl Online.

 2. The Central Committee must have at least 5 members.